falcosecurity/falcosidekick/README.md

 </p>

 # Falcosidekick
-A simple daemon to help you with falco's outputs.
+A simple daemon to help you with falco's outputs (https://sysdig.com/opensource/falco/).

 It takes output from falco and can forward it to :
 * Slack